 Doing it the opposite way doesn’t work.
-Psyching yourself up seems to make you even more nervous and thus more likely to make an have an unfavorable outcome.
+Psyching yourself up makes you nervous.
+This makes success less likely.
 Then we’re back at step 1.

 Physical action is the easiest way to fake it until you make it.
-Taking a step in the direction of your goal, no matter how small, convinces you that it can actually be accomplished .
-This is what’s really meant by faking it till you make it.
+When you move towards your goal, you believe that it’s possible.
+This is “faking it till you make it”.

 The only thing that matters is what you believe.
-These last two sentences contain a lot of power if you know how to harness it.
+This is a powerful trick you can use to build confidence.

 Learn to lie to yourself.
-If you can tell yourself a convincing lie that gets you to act, it’s more useful than a thousand little truths that give you reasons why you won’t succeed.
+A convincing lie that gets you to act is more useful than a thousand truths explaining why you’ll fail.
 When objective reality and your subjective perspective clash, you’ll feel resistance from the universe.
 The more outrageous your perspective, the harder reality will try to beat you into submission.

-You can believe anything you want about yourself that isn’t included in point two.
+Believe anything you want about yourself that isn’t impossible.
 If it makes you feel confident that you’ll achieve your goal, it doesn’t really matter.
-Reality wants things to be one way, but the power of confidence is that it gives you the power to make things another way.
+Reality wants things to be one way, but your confidence gives you the power to make things another way.

 Or the second time.
 And most times not on the tenth try either.
 Who knows how long it’ll take but as long as you’re learning from each time, you’ll get there eventually.

-Building confidence takes patience to realize that not all actions and changes are instantaneous.
-Most people are going to give up on their dreams.
-They aren’t prepared to sweat, suffer, and endure embarrassment and disappointment.
+It takes patience to build confidence and realize that not all change is instantaneous Most people are going to give up on their dreams.
+They won’t sweat, suffer, and endure disappointment.

-The world will mercilessly sap your confidence if you believe that everything you do should have an instant effect and be perfect.
-Your failures will reduce your will to that of a petulant child if you approach the world and your dreams in this manner.
+The world will destroy your confidence if you believe everything you do should have an instant effect You will behave as a petulant child if you approach the world and your dreams in this manner.